Mukulraj109/SunVueWeather/README.md

 ## Contact

-For any inquiries or feedback, feel free to reach out to [Your Name](https://www.linkedin.com/in/mukul-raj-58968b239/) via email at [mukulraj756@gmail.com](mailto:mukulraj756@gmail.com).
+For any inquiries or feedback, feel free to reach out to [Mukul Raj](https://www.linkedin.com/in/mukul-raj-58968b239/) via email at [mukulraj756@gmail.com](mailto:mukulraj756@gmail.com).